KYB: Business Document Verification for US Onboarding

 |---|---|---|---|

 Cross-document validation is the highest level of verification reliability.
-It is the only method that catches an authentic but outdated company extract, valid but non-current articles of association, or an accurate but incomplete UBO declaration.
+It is the only method that catches an authentic but outdated Certificate of Good Standing, valid but non-current articles of incorporation, or an accurate but incomplete BOI filing.

-CheckFile data: Across 2,300 companies verified through CheckFile, 8.7% had an expired company extract or a discrepancy between the commercial registry and the articles of association -- anomalies that are invisible without automated cross-document validation.
+CheckFile data: Across 2,300 companies verified through CheckFile, 8.7% had an expired Certificate of Good Standing or a discrepancy between Secretary of State records and the articles of incorporation โ anomalies that are invisible without automated cross-document validation.

 Building an Operational KYB Process